chronossc/django-gravatar/README.md

 TODO
 ====

+- Add profile support
+- Add caching support
+- Add some pre-validation to know if avatar/profile exists

 Links
 =====

 Visit the main Mercurial [repository](http://bitbucket.org/santa4nt/django-gravatar) at bitbucket.

-Visit the mirror Git [repository](http://github.com/santa4nt/django-gravatar) at github.
+Visit the original (not my) mirror Git [repository](http://github.com/santa4nt/django-gravatar) at github.

+Visit [DrMegahertz repo](http://github.com/DrMegahertz/django-gravatar/tree/cache) for some local file caching implemented.

+Visit [Lance McNearney article](http://1l.to/md3/) to check some validation if is a valid gravatar.